 In need of inspiration?
 New ideas?
-Or the opportunity to learn about some of the latest trends
+Or the opportunity to learn about some of the latest

 in the farm business?2018 is full of diverse small-farm conferences happening all over the

-The most beautiful, deep-green, aphid-free kale can make your heart sing while harvesting it in
+The most beautiful, deep-green, aphid-free kale can make your heart sing while harvesting

-the field and just as quickly make your heart break as you unpack wilty, rubbery bunches onto
+the field and just as quickly make your heart break as you unpack wilty, rubbery bunches

 your farmers market table.
-Produce goes through a bit of shock in its transition from field to
+Produce goes through a bit of shock in its transition from field

 market, and proper post-harvest handling can either ease or worsen that shock.
 If building a

-$20,000 packing shed isn't in your immediate farm plans, here are the basics of all you really
+$20,000 packing shed isn't in your immediate farm plans, here are the basics of all you

 need to move produce from your field to your customer in good condition.